 MiGA is a data management and processing system for microbial genomes and metagenomes.
-Its main aim is to provide a uniform system for genome-based taxonomic classification and diversity studies, and its base can be used for other purposes.
+Its main goal is to provide a uniform system for genome-based taxonomic classification and diversity studies, and its base can be used for other purposes.

-MiGA organizes your data in consistent, well-organized way independent of centralized databases.
+MiGA organizes your data in a consistent, well-organized fashion independent of centralized databases.
 This makes MiGA projects the ideal system to store data even if you don't use MiGA for anything else.
-MiGA is completely based on filesystem structures, so it can easily be transferred, backed-up, and long-term stored.
+MiGA is completely based on filesystem structures, so it can easily be transferred, backed-up, and stored long-term.
 Moreover, MiGA projects can be easily browsed, with descriptive folder names and a simple structure that is easy to understand.

 MiGA is not designed to support versioning or database storage, other than individual file-based databases, in order to keep the overhead on any of the tasks above (and the system requirements) at a minimum.

 MiGA performs general-purpose analyses to pre-process genomic and metagenomic data.
-The main purpose of MiGA is genome-based taxonomy, but some pre-processing step are necessary anyway, so they can be used for many other purposes.
+The main purpose of MiGA is genome-based taxonomy, but some pre-processing steps are necessary regardless, so they can be used for many other purposes.
 For example, the initial data in most genomic and metagenomic projects is sequencing data.
-For almost any project, that means that trimming, clipping, and read quality assessment are necessary steps for any downstream analyses.
+For almost any project, this means that trimming, clipping, and read-quality assessment are necessary steps for any downstream analyses.
 In most cases, assembly and gene prediction are also necessary, and other analyses like rRNA and essential genes detection is very useful.
 All of this is automatically done by MiGA!

-MiGA is not: MiGA only supports short-read data (and it's optimized for Illumina data).
-MiGA's aim is to keep analyses as simple and standardized as possible, so almost no customization is supported.
 MiGA is not a workflow manager system.
+MiGA only supports short-read data (and it's optimized for Illumina data) or already assembled sequences.
+MiGA's goal is to keep analyses as simple and standardized as possible, so only critical customization is supported.

-MiGA is designed to process genomes, and can handle metagenomes (with some restrictions).
-In any case, MiGA is optimized for short-read datasets, or alternatively already assembled datasets.
+MiGA is designed to process genomes and can handle metagenomes (with some restrictions).
+MiGA is optimized for short-read datasets or assembled datasets.
 MiGA is optimized to process prokaryotic data (Archaeal and Bacterial), but it has some readily available customizations for viral metagenomes (or viromes).
 For more details, see the types of datasets and projects and the input data supported.